thefstalphabet/100DaysOfCode/README.md

 # 100DaysOfCode challenge
-In this repo, I have stored all the problems solutions that I have solved on leetcode while doing 100DaysOfCode challenge.
+The Repo Contained, all the Problems Solutions That I've Solved on Leetcode, while doing 100DaysOfCode Challenge.